Toglefritz/flutter_splendid_ble/README.md

 **Notes and Best Practices**

-- Remember to dispose of any stream subscriptions when the scanning is no longer needed to avoid memory leaks and unnecessary processing.
+- Remember to dispose of any stream subscriptions when they are no longer needed to avoid memory leaks and unnecessary processing.

-### Starting a Bluetooth scan for detecting nearby BLE devices:
+### Starting a Bluetooth Scan for Detecting Nearby BLE Devices:

 Scanning for nearby Bluetooth Low Energy (BLE) devices is a fundamental feature for BLE-enabled applications.
 It's important to conduct these scans responsibly to balance the need for device